zaiisao/Documentation/en/Audio Broadcast/mediaplayer_mac.md

 ### Integrate the RtcChannelPublishPlugin

-1. [Download](https://github.com/AgoraIO/Agora-Extensions/releases) and unzip the MediaPlayerExtensions.zip.
+1. [Download](https://github.com/AgoraIO/Agora-Extensions/releases) and extract the files from the MediaPlayerExtensions.zip.
 2. Unzip the ./MediaPlayerExtensions/apple/RtcChannelPublishPlugin.zip and add to your project folder.